NCCR-SYNAPSY/neurodatapub/README.md

 * The user wants to "publish only" an existing datalad dataset:
  * status should be checked and an error raised if not up-to-date
  * siblings should be checked and if the siblings are not existing, they are created

+## Road Map

+- [ ] Code architecture (Class / method / ...)

+- [ ] Creation of code prototype (Class / method /)

+- [ ] Employ setup.py for installation

+- [ ] Add continuos integration testing that:
+ * test the creattion of PyPI wheel and the installation via `pip install`
+ * run the `pytest` tests

+- [ ] Add documentation on readthedocs that shows:
+ * how to install
+ * how to use the three modes

+When code is ready to be version released:

+- [ ] Add zenodo

+- [ ] Test publication of PyPI package to testing PyPI server.

+- [ ] Add publication rule to main PyPI in CircleCI